P4R4D0X-HACKS/c2-server/README.md

 ---

 **Disclaimer:** This tool is intended for educational purposes only.
 Use it at your own risk and ensure you have permission before using it on any target system.
-The author is not responsible for any misuse or damage caused by this tool.
+I am not responsible for any misuse or damage caused by this tool.